We celebrate the life of Harriet Tubman

 Scouting and the Combahee River Raid

 When Lincoln issued the Emancipation Proclamation, Tubman considered it a positive but incomplete step toward the goal of liberating all black people from slavery.
 She turned her own efforts towards more direct actions to defeat the Confederacy.[138][139]
 In early 1863, Tubman used her knowledge of covert travel and subterfuge to lead a band of scouts through the land around Port Royal.[140]
 Her group, working under the orders of Secretary of War Edwin Stanton, mapped the unfamiliar terrain and reconnoitered its inhabitants.
-She later worked alongside Colonel James Montgomery, and provided him with key intelligence that aided in the capture of Jacksonville, Florida.[141]
+She later worked alongside Colonel James Montgomery and provided him with intelligence that aided in the temporary capture of Jacksonville, Florida in March 1863.[141]

 Later that year, Tubman's intelligence gathering played a key role in the raid at Combahee Ferry.
 She guided three steamboats with black soldiers under Montgomery's command past mines on the Combahee River to assault several plantations.[142]
 Once ashore, the Union troops set fire to the plantations, destroying infrastructure and seizing thousands of dollars worth of food and supplies.[143]
 Forewarned of the raid by Tubman's spy network, enslaved people throughout the area heard steamboats' whistles and understood that they were being liberated.[144]
 Tubman watched as those fleeing slavery stampeded toward the boats; she later described a scene of chaos with women carrying still-steaming pots of rice, pigs squealing in bags slung over shoulders, and babies hanging around their parents' necks.[145]
 Armed overseers tried to stop the mass escape, but their efforts were nearly useless in the tumult.[146]
 As Confederate troops raced to the scene, the steamboats took off toward Beaufort with more than 750 formerly enslaved people.[147][148]